t2mahendra/90DaysOfDevOps/2026/day-01/assignment.md

+Day 01 – Introduction to DevOps and Cloud

+Task Done

+Today’s goal is to set the foundation for your DevOps journey.

+You will create a 90-day personal DevOps learning plan that clearly defines:
 - What is your understanding of DevOps and Cloud Engineering?
 - My current profile as a Broadcast IT engineer so i move on DevOps and Cloud Engineering are complementary, modern IT disciplines focusing on efficient software delivery and infrastructure management.
 DevOps (Development + Operations) emphasizes automating the software lifecycle (CI/CD) and improving team collaboration.
 Cloud Engineering focuses on designing, building, and managing scalable, secure cloud-based infrastructure.